davesade/document/graphs.md

 ### Inserting graphs into our document

-This I would consider as *slightly* advanced, because now we leave comfortable environment of MarkDown syntax.
+This can be considered as *slightly* advanced, because now we leave comfortable environment of MarkDown syntax.
 The tool we use is called [Docsify](https://docsify.js.org/#/) and it does support numerous plugins.
 Here I'm using simple plugin called [Docsify echarts plugin](https://github.com/xiguaxigua/docsify-echarts-plugin).
 It's not so hard to implement it (have a look at `index.html` file, where we simple reference URL with a library and nothing more).

 You create appealing graphs like this: